leandromineti/ml-knowledge-graph/README.md

 A category called "Other" was added to list important related research areas.
 Some concepts lie on the intersection of fields and are hard to classify.
-An effort was made to put them where they used more frequently.
+An effort was made to put them where they are used more frequently.
 Besides the [interactive graph](https://leandromineti.github.io/ml-knowledge-graph/), this contains a list repository of those concepts organized as a syllabus and indicates some **free** online resources covering the subjects.